Mmat97/TopCityEntertainment/README.md

 Ariana Grande: It also appears that Ariana Grande appears a lot in New York City.

-So far New York City is shown to be the most different compared to the other cities in the number of comic-cons it hosts every year while still hosting comedians such as Dave Chapelle and singers such as Ariana Grande according to the data so far.
+So far New York City, having the most comic-cons every year while hosting comedians such as Dave Chapelle and singers such as Ariana Grande, and Phoenix, having not many events for any of the categories, appear to be the most different.
 However, a conclusion can't be truly given on whether their is a major difference between cities since data sets and web site sources such as wikipedia do not always give valid estimates